Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Doppler-Centroid Estimation

-The Doppler centroid frequency $f_{\eta_c}$ corresponds to the slow time $\eta_c$ at which the target is at the center of the mainlobe of the antenna and hence, it receives the maximum energy from the radar.

-Estimating the Doppler centroid frequency can be performed either through the geometry of the problem or using the data.
-In the case of spaceborne SAR imaging, due to the lack of accuracy in estimating the location of the satellite the Doppler centroid frequency estimation is mainly performed based on the received data.
+Estimating the Doppler centroid frequency can be performed either through the geometry or by using the data.
+In the case of spaceborne SAR imaging, due to the lack of accuracy in estimating the location of the satellite the Doppler centroid estimation is mainly performed based on the received data.
 Since the sampling rate in the azimuth direction is equal to the PRF, therefore, if the Doppler centroid frequency exceeds the PRF, there will be ambiguity in its estimated value.
-In fact, we can write
+In fact, we can write the Doppler centroid frequency $f_{\rm dc}$ as